Another anthropomorphic novel series by acclaimed author Kyell Gold, set in a modern day world with just a twist of the fantastic.

-- Flat Earth Atheist: Meg maintains her position on the reality (or lack thereof) of Sol and Alexei's spiritual encounters, even after witnessing it first-hand.
+- Flat-Earth Atheist: Meg maintains her position on the reality (or lack thereof) of Sol and Alexei's spiritual encounters, even after witnessing it first-hand.

 - Goth: Meg

-- Honor Before Reason: Konstantine falls just short of considering any criticism against the Tsar to be nothing less than outright treason, and breaks several friendships by reporting them to his superiors when his compatriots comment that the Tsar, while a great man, does not have a God-given right to rule.
+- Honor Before Reason: Konstantin falls just short of considering any criticism against the Tsar to be nothing less than outright treason, and breaks several friendships by reporting them to his superiors when his compatriots comment that the Tsar, while a great man, does not have a God-given right to rule.

 - Interrupted Suicide: Sol briefly considers suicide, though he never actually attempts it.
 Niki stops him either way.

 - Jean, who cements his jerkassery by not only killing Niki, but taking credit for Henri's painting.